Nonmonotone subgradient methods based on a local descent lemma: A nonmonotone subgradient method for nonconvex minimization

+Lastly, condition \eqref{assumpt03} can be easily guaranteed by keeping a constant memory parameter.
+In Algorithm~\ref{alg:SNSM} we provide a different self-adaptive possibility. \end{remark}

-The \textbf{while} loop in step~\ref{step:while} of Algorithm~\ref{alg:1} performs a nonmonotone Armijo-like linesearch.
-When the function $\varphi$ is upper-$\mathcal{C}^2$, such a linesearch is well-defined and ensures finite termination of the \textbf{while} loop.
+The \textbf{while} loop in step~\ref{step:while} of Algorithm~\ref{alg:1} performs a nonmonotone Armijo-like line search.
+When the function $\varphi$ is upper-$\mathcal{C}^2$, such a line search is well-defined and ensures finite termination of the \textbf{while} loop.
 This is a direct consequence of the following result.

 \begin{proposition} Let $\varphi:\R^n\to\R$ be upper-$\mathcal{C}^2$ on $\R^n$.
 Given any $\sigma\in{]0,1[}$ and $x,w,d\in\R^n$ such that $w\in\partial\varphi(x)$ and $\langle w,d\rangle<0$, there exists $\eta>0$ such that